-CDS Account No I/We e(nam e of shareholder as per NRIC/ID, i n capital letters NRIG C No./ID No./Company No(new)) (old • 0 (full address hair ng a member of CIMB Group Holdings Berhad ("CIMB" or "the Company"), hereb DCII is a member of civil group florality berhad (civil of the company), hereb у арропте (nan NDIC/ID :t- lottor , , • NRI C No./ID No (new) (old or fa ailing whom, (name of proxy as per NRIC/ID, i n capital letters NRIG C No./ID No (new) (old Mee Kua web ailing whom, the Chairman of the Meeting as my/our proxy to vote for me/us eting (AGM) of the Company to be held virtually at the Broadcast Venue at Levalla Lumpur Sentral, 50470 Kuala Lumpur, Malaysia and by remote participation site on Thursday, 13 April 2023 at 10.00 a.m. or at any adjournment thereof. vel 31, Menara CIME ı via Boardroom Sha B, Jalan Stese n Sentral 2, - OLUTIONS FOR AGAINST 1.
+CDS Account No I/We e(nam e of shareholder as per NRIC/ID, i n capital letters NRIC C No./ID No./Company No(new) · • 0 (full address hain g a member of CIMB Group Holdings Berhad ("CIMB" or "the Company"), hereb DCIII g a member of civils group from the service (civils of the company , heres у арропте NDIC/ID 2-1 1-44 , . • NRIC C No./ID No (new) (old or fa ailing whom, (name of proxy as per NRIC/ID, i n capital letters NRIC No./ID No(new) (old Mee Kual web ailing whom, the Chairman of the Meeting as my/our proxy to vote for me/us sting (AGM) of the Company to be held virtually at the Broadcast Venue at Le la Lumpur Sentral, 50470 Kuala Lumpur, Malaysia and by remote participation site on Thursday, 13 April 2023 at 10.00 a.m. or at any adjournment thereof.
+Dur proxy is to vote as indicated below. vel 31, Menara CIME n via Boardroom Sha B, Jalan Stese n Sentral 2, - OLUTIONS FOR AGAINST 1.
 Receipt of Audited Financial Statements and Reports of the Directors and Auditors.
 2. Re-election of Directors pursuant to Article 81 of the Company's Constitution: 2.1 Datuk Mohd Nasir Ahmad 2.2 En.
 Didi Syafruddin Yahya 2.3 Ms. Shulamite N K Khoo Resolution 1 Resolution 2 Resolution 3 3.
-Re-election of Director pursuant to Article 88 of the Company's Constitution 3.1 Ms. Ho Yuet Mee : Resolution 4 4.
+Re-election of Director pursuant to Article 88 of the Company's Constitution 3.1 Ms. Ho Yuet Mee 4.
 To approve the payment of Non-Executive Directors' fees with effect from the 66th AGM until the next AGM of the Company.
 Resolution 5 5.
 To approve the payment of allowances and benefits payable to Non-Executive Directors of the Company up to an amount of RM3,895,000 from the 66th AGM until the next AGM of the Company.
 Resolution 6 6.
 To re-appoint Messrs.
 PricewaterhouseCoopers as Auditors of the Company for the financial year ending 31 December 2023 and to authorise the Board of Directors to fix their remuneration.
 7. Proposed Renewal of the Authority for Directors to Allot and Issue Shares.
 Resolution 8 8.
 Proposed Renewal of the Authority for Directors to Allot and Issue Shares in relation to the Dividend Reinvestment Scheme.
 Resolution 9 9.
 Proposed Renewal of the Authority to Purchase Own Shares.
-Resolution 10 As V Nitness my hand this day of - No. of Shares Held: Signature of Member(s =)
+Resolution 10 As V Vitness my hand this day of - No. of Shares Held: Signature of Member(s 5)